The sum-free process: Heuristically anticipating the trajectories

-Finally we predict the value of $D_{1, R}(0)$.
+Now consider another vertex $u \neq v, -v, 0$.
+We would like to guess the probability that both $u$ and $v$ are open.
+We should be careful to take possible correlations into account, so we imagine that we know $u$ is open and consider the effect on the probability $v$ is open.
+It turns out that the relevant thing to look for is pairs of edges $e \ni u$, $e' \ni v$ with $|e\cap e'|=2$.
+The pairs with $|e\cap e'|=2$ are worrisome since if one of $u, v$ gets closed by one of the edges then the other vertex also gets closed automatically.
+On the other hand since we know $u$ is open we already know that $v$ does not get closed via any such edge.
+But since there are few such edges, knowing that $u$ is open does not affect many of $v$'s chances to get closed.
+We estimate the probability that both $u$ and $v$ are open to be

+so heuristically $u$ and $v$ behave independently.
+Thus we are ready to make the following predictions for $v \neq 0$ (note that the probability that an element is in $S$ is $i/2n= t/2n^{1/2}$):

+Note that we are using our heuristic assumption of independence, for example when we say $ D_{3,R}(v) \approx np^2$ and it is important to note that since $v \neq 0$, $v$ is not in any equation $a+b=v$ such that $a=-b$ (and so $a$ and $b$ being open are treated as independent events).

+Now we would like to guess the probability that both $v$ and $-v$ are open.
+So we imagine we know $-v$ is open, and we consider pairs of edges $e \ni v$, $e' \ni -v$ with $|e\cap e'|=2$.
+Now there are about $2n$ such pairs and we know that $v$ cannot be closed via any such edge, meaning there are only about $3n-2n=n$ edges that might still close $v$.
+Thus we estimate the probability that both $v$ and $-v$ are open to be

+Here we can begin to see the mildly pathological behavior of this process emerge: if $-v$ is open then $v$ is more likely to be open.
+We make the prediction Now we predict $D_{2, R}(0) $ by guessing the probability that $v$ is open given that $-v$ is chosen.
+If $-v$ is chosen then there are about $2n$ edges $e' \ni -v$ that have another edge $e \ni v$ with $|e \cap e'|=2$ and $v$ cannot be closed by any such edge.
+Thus we estimate the probability that $v$ is open and $-v$ is chosen to be

+Thus we make the prediction which we note is larger than our prediction for $D_{2, R}(v)$ for any $v \neq 0$.
+Roughly speaking this means that if $-v$ is chosen then it is more likely $v$ will stay open for longer than it otherwise would, and intuitively this should mean that $v$ is more likely to eventually be chosen, so we should end up with a lot of pairs $\{v, -v\}$ in $S$.
+We will now see that this is the case.
+We predict the value of $D_{1, R}(0)$.
 At each step, the variable $D_{1, R}(0)$ either stays the same or increases by $1$.
 The probability of increasing is integrating the above expression gives the prediction:

-The variables $C(v)$ for $v \neq 0$ will be much smaller, and we will prove that later.
+The variables $D_{1, R}(v)$ for $v \neq 0$ will be much smaller, and we will prove that later.